 just anybody anymore.
 The kind of obscure stuff that a self-made

 ghoul would have to rely on.
 A lot of spell components for stuff

 like that, and other potentially dangerous things, are in the

 Materials Storage way under the school.

 Sechson nodded to himself, thankful that he didn’t have to interrupt for clarification.

 You make it sound like he’s already in

 Good.
 We want it to be convincing.
 But, realistically, this

 ghoul probably has no idea where it is.
 It was only built, like,

-what, 40 years ago?
-And you said this guy looked like he was from
+what, maybe a decade ago?
+And you said this guy looked like he was